zsd7200/bbones/README.md

 #### To-do:
 - Add in end-game condition.
 There is no code for a "redemption phase" yet.
 - Add in networking.
 Hopefully, when finished, this will be able to have a game between two computers or more wirelessly.
-- Dice graphics instead of numbers in buttons.
+- Try to convert dice methods to work with _just_ the dice graphics instead of text in dice.
+Or figure out a way to hide the dice graphics entirely.
 - Code cleanup.